Bob Vila’s 10 “Must Do” Projects for June

 2. Wash Window Screens

-It’s the season for open windows, but if your screens are grubby and dusty, even a light summer breeze could be bringing dirty air into your house.
-Keep your home clean and healthy by giving all of your window screens a good washing.
-To do so, first remove them from the window, then lay them on the driveway and rinse them with a garden hose.
-For seriously dirty screens, scrub them gently with a solution of mild dish soap and water.
-Rinse them clean and let them dry before reinstalling them.
+It’s the season for open windows but if your screens are grubby and dusty, even a light summer breeze could bring dirty air into your house.
+Keep your home clean by giving your window screens a good washing.
+To do so, first remove the screens from the windows, then lay them on the driveway or patio and rinse them with a garden hose.
+Scrub seriously dirty screens gently with a solution of mild dish soap and water.
+Rinse them clean and let them air dry before reinstalling them.

 3. Install a Backyard Shed

-Maybe you need some extra storage for lawn and garden gear, or perhaps you yearn for an outdoor structure that can serve as an unconventional hangout or home office.
-Whatever the case, a simple shed will fit the bill.
-A prefab model is a breeze to install in an afternoon, or build your own using a set of simple shed plans.
+Maybe you need some extra storage for lawn and garden gear, or perhaps you yearn for a structure that can serve as an unconventional hangout or home office.
+Whatever your needs, a simple shed will fit the bill.
+A prefab model is a breeze to install in an afternoon, or you can build your own using a set of simple shed plans.

 4. Get Rid of Old Paint

-It’s always a good idea to keep leftover paint on hand in case of scratches and scuffs.
-If, however, you’re holding on to old paint that no longer matches anything on your walls, or that’s too dry and lumpy to use, it’s time to toss it.
+It’s always a good idea to keep leftover paint on hand in case you need to touch up scratches and scuffs.
+If, however, you’re holding on to old paint that no longer matches the hues on your walls, or is too dry and lumpy to use, it’s time to toss it.
 Resist the urge to stack old paint cans at the curb with the regular trash.
 Paint contains toxic chemicals and must be disposed of at proper facilities.
 Contact your local sanitation department for disposal information.

 5. Clean the Mattress

-Be honest: When was the last time you made it a point to clean your mattress?
+Be honest: When was the last time you cleaned your mattress?
 If you can’t remember, you are overdue for a refresh in order to eliminate dust mites and deodorize your sleeping quarters.
 Remove the mattress cover, and use a vacuum attachment to clear away crumbs, pet hair, and more from the cushion top.
 Then sprinkle the surface with baking soda to deodorize.
-Let that sit for at least a couple hours before vacuuming clean.
-Open the windows in the bedroom, too, to air out your bed a bit as you work.
+Let the powder sit for at least a couple hours before vacuuming it away.
+Open the windows in the bedroom, too, to air out your sleeping space as you work.